-THE DETAILS: Some UFO enthusiasts claim that the photographs taken on the Moon by the astronauts are authentic and show the presence of alien vehicles.
-For example, Ufocasebook.com includes, in the section entitled The Best UFO Pictures Ever Taken, three photographs of the Apollo 16 mission (Figure 11-1).
+THE DETAILS: Some UFO enthusiasts claim that the photographs taken on the Moon by the astronauts show the presence of alien vehicles.
+For example, Ufocasebook.com includes, in the section entitled The Best UFO Pictures Ever Taken, three photographs of the Apollo 16 mission (Figure 11.1-1).

 The “UFOs” that can be seen in these photographs and in many other images from the Apollo missions are not flying saucers that NASA nonchalantly left in the pictures, hoping that nobody would notice them: they’re simply reflections of the Sun inside the camera lens.
-These reflections are known to photographers as lens flares and occur on Earth, too, although usually they are less noticeable because on Earth the sky is very bright when the Sun is up.
+These reflections are known to photographers as lens flares and occur on Earth, too, although usually they are less noticeable because on Earth the sky is very bright when the Sun is up and therefore the flares fall onto a bright background.
 On the Moon, the sky is black even when the Sun is above the horizon, so any lens flare stands out starkly against the blackness.

 The visual records of the Apollo flights include dozens of photographs affected by lens flares.
-In the color photos, the rainbow effect produced by the different refraction of the various colors inside the lens is an obvious giveaway that the alleged alien spacecraft is merely a byproduct of the camera lens and is not a real object.
+In the color photos, such as the ones shown in Figure 11.1-3, the rainbow effect produced by the different refraction of the various colors inside the lens is an obvious giveaway that the alleged alien spacecraft is merely a byproduct of the camera lens and is not a real object.

 However, not all the “UFOs” that can be spotted in the Apollo photographs are camera-generated.
 Some are real objects that are difficult to interpret correctly without knowing the technical context: for example, they are often parts of the spacecraft that were jettisoned after use or flakes of the vehicle’s covering that peeled off and traveled alongside it by inertia.

 Fragment break-off was quite frequent.
-Figure 11-3 shows the S-IVB stage of Apollo 8 after its separation from the command and service module: note the swarm of bright debris that surrounds the jettisoned stage.
+Figure 11.1-4 shows the S-IVB stage of Apollo 8 after its separation from the Command and Service Module: note the swarm of bright debris that surrounds the jettisoned stage.

-Figure 11-4 instead shows a piece of Mylar covering that detached from the Apollo 10 command module and floated outside the spacecraft.
+Figure 11.1-5 instead shows a piece of Mylar covering that detached from the Apollo 10 Command Module and floated outside the spacecraft.
 Astronaut John Young estimated it to be about 50 centimeters (a foot and half) long.